 If you've been watching in horror as your orchid slowly loses its petals and leaves, you're not alone.
 This common yet misunderstood occurrence is why frantic plant parents often call us asking, “Is my orchid dead?”

-Fortunately, the answer is usually “no." Your orchid is probably resting.
+Fortunately, the answer is usually “no." Your orchid is probably preparing to enter its resting period.
 Just as trees lose their beautiful leaves in fall and then grow new ones in spring, an orchid’s life cycle includes a resting stage — often in the winter months — during which they lose their flowers and some of their leaves to prepare for blooming in the spring and summer.

 Although dormant orchids don’t produce flowers, taking care of your orchid during its resting stage is important for reblooming in the future.